Operation Warp Speed Chief Says Covid Vaccine Distribution ‘Should Be Better' as U.S. Misses Goal

 "The Federal Government has distributed the vaccines to the states," the president said in a tweet.
 "Now it is up to the states to administer.
 Get moving!"

-The irregular holiday schedule likely explains some of the delays in immunization reporting, Claire Hannan, the executive director of Association of Immunization Managers, or AIM, which represents state health officials leading the vaccination planning, said in a phone interview Wednesday.
+The irregular holiday schedule likely explains some of the delays in immunization reporting, Claire Hannan, executive director of the Association of Immunization Managers, which represents state health officials leading the vaccination planning, said in a phone interview Wednesday.

 Shipments of vaccine arrive in the first half of the week, but many places decided not to hold vaccination clinics over the Christmas holiday late last week.
 The biggest problem, however, is that many states have to set aside up to half of their doses for the federal government's partnership to inoculate long-term care residents through pharmacy chains like CVS and Walgreens, Hannan said.